wonize/biruni/docs/src/intro/index.md

 ### Simple

-> The `Biruni` is easy-to-use by only **3 Step** from definition to manipulation
+> Experience the simplicity of **Biruni** with its **3-Step** process from definition to manipulation, making it incredibly easy to use.

 ### Extensible

-> The `Biruni` is Extensible By **Plugin API**, that mean, we can extend behavior by unlimited available plugins.
+> Expand the capabilities of **Biruni** with our Plugin API.
+Unlock unlimited possibilities by integrating various plugins to suit your needs.

 ### Battery-Included

 > The `Biruni` Unified All-in-One Utilities around Storages and Stores

-## Why `Al-Biruni`?

-### 1. Interchangiblity
+### Interchangiblity

-`biruni` provide **Plugin API's** and it's make power of interchange everything with anything else without making worry about API Calls, because it's provide abstracted methods and usage over plugins.
+> Leverage Biruni's powerful Plugin API to effortlessly interchange components without worrying about API calls.
+Its abstracted methods and plugin-based approach make it a versatile solution.

-### 2. Write Once, Run Everywhere
+### Cross-Use, Write Once, Run Everywhere

-`biruni` also provide polyfill and api-avialbility-checking in built-in. it's work also in unsupported place.
+> Biruni ensures your experience remains smooth and consistent across different platforms.
+It comes equipped with built-in polyfills and API availability checking, allowing it to function even in unsupported environments.

+### Safe

+> Biruni powerd by Typescript programming language.

 ## Al-Biruni

 > **Persian scholar and scientist**

 **Al-Bīrūnī** /ælbɪˈruːni/ (Persian: ابوریحان بیرونی; Arabic: أبو الريحان البيروني) (born Sept.
 4, 973 CE, Khwārezm, Khorāsān [now in Uzbekistan]—died c.
 1052, Ghazna [now Ghaznī, Afg.) was a Iranian Muslim astronomer, mathematician, ethnographist, anthropologist, historian, and geographer during the Islamic Golden Age.
 Al-Bīrūnī managed to become the most original polymath the Islamic world had ever known.<sup>[ [1] ]</sup>
 Al-Biruni was well versed in physics, mathematics, astronomy, and natural sciences, and also distinguished himself as a historian, chronologist, and linguist.
 He has been called variously the "Father of modern geodesy", and the first anthropologist.<sup>[ [2] ]</sup>

 [1]: https://www.britannica.com/biography/al-Biruni